openforis/sepal-doc/docs/source/cli/gwb.rst

 -   The result provides one fragmentation image for each custom observation scale.
 In the example above, the user selected 1 observation scale with local neighborhood of 23x23 pixels.
 -   Options to report at pixel- or patch-level and to select the number of fragmentation classes (6, 5, 2).

-Fragmentation has been used to map and summarize the degree of forest fragmentation in the `FAO SOFO2020 <https://foresteurope.org/publications/>`_ report and the Forest Europe `State of Europe’s Forest 2020 <https://foresteurope.org/publications/>`_ report with additional technical details in the respective JRC Technical Reports for `FAO <https://doi.org/10.2760/145325>`_ and `FE <https://doi.org/10.2760/991401>`_.
+Fragmentation has been used to map and summarize the degree of forest fragmentation in the `FAO SOFO2020 <https://foresteurope.org/publications/>`_ report and the Forest Europe `State of Europe's Forest 2020 <https://foresteurope.org/publications/>`_ report with additional technical details in the respective JRC Technical Reports for `FAO <https://doi.org/10.2760/145325>`_ and `FE <https://doi.org/10.2760/991401>`_.

 GWB_LM
 ^^^^^^